poolifier/poolifier/docs/api.md

 `name` (mandatory) The task function name

-This method is available on both worker implementations and returns a boolean.
+This method is available on both worker implementations and returns `{ status: boolean, error?: Error }`.

 #### `YourWorker.addTaskFunction(name, fn)`

 `name` (mandatory) The task function name
 `fn` (mandatory) The task function

-This method is available on both worker implementations and returns a boolean.
+This method is available on both worker implementations and returns `{ status: boolean, error?: Error }`.

 #### `YourWorker.removeTaskFunction(name)`

 `name` (mandatory) The task function name

-This method is available on both worker implementations and returns a boolean.
+This method is available on both worker implementations and returns `{ status: boolean, error?: Error }`.

 #### `YourWorker.listTaskFunctionNames()`